 Due to the tiny size of its details, one cannot truly see this mural from afar.
-But you can take a closer look right here on this website, and learn all about those details!
+But you can take a closer look right here!!

 Size: 38 x 12 feet